jscattergood/JavaOne_2017_CON3214/README.md

 ## Purpose ##
 Monitor stock prices and send alerts when prices meet specified criteria.

+## Disclaimer ##
+This is an example system!
+The purpose is to teach and therefore keeping all the code within the same context is beneficial.
+In practice, it is an anti-pattern to build multiple services from the same repo and docker image.

 ## Quick start ##
 ### Docker compose ###
 1. `docker build . -t stockalert`